loco-rs/loco/docs-site/content/docs/getting-started/starters.md

 ? ❯ What would you like to build? ›
 ❯ lightweight-service (minimal, only controllers and views) Rest API (with DB and user auth)
-  Saas app (with DB and user auth)
+  React Frontend (with DB and user auth)
 ```

 ## Available Starters

-#### Saas Starter
+#### React Frontend Starter

-The Saas starter is perfect for projects requiring both a frontend website and a REST API.
+The React Frontend starter is perfect for projects requiring both a frontend website and a REST API.
 It comes equipped with:

 **Frontend**